July 2021 parent/carer survey comments:

 - the availability to issue sanctions, including fixed penalty notices in line with local authorities’ codes of conduct.

-On Monday 8th March, pupils will enter school, as normal, through the front gate at any time after 8:30am and before 8:45am.
+Pupils enter school, as normal, through the front gate at any time after 8:30am and before 8:45am.
 The gates will not open before 8:30am.
 If your child walks to school alone, please ensure they do not arrive before 8:30am.
 Children will then be asked by staff to enter school and wash their hands, ready to enter class.
 The school day starts at 8:45 am and ends at 3pm.

 Continued changes to restrict the spread of coronavirus (please discuss these with your child before they return to school).